TempUpload/FLofChatGPT/README.md

 ## Repository Structure and Details (Defects4J):

-The data in the root directory (except the NewlyCollectedDataset folder) are all experimental results belonging to Defects4J
+The data in the root directory (except the NewlyCollectedDataset (StuDefects) folder) are all experimental results belonging to Defects4J

 ### 1. File Types: